Structure of Atom MCQ for NEET

 Option b – Deuterium

-(c) the existence of isotopes
+(c) Due to the existence of isotopes

-(d) the presence of impurities
+(d) Because of impurities in the element

-Option c – the existence of isotopes
+Option c – Due to the existence of isotopes

 (a) 1